 - administrative, IT and proofreading skills.

-If you're on an undergraduate or postgraduate degree in advertising, you will usually form a partnership with an art director during your course.
+If you study an undergraduate or postgraduate degree in advertising, you'll usually form a partnership with an art director during your course.
 You'll then look for a first job as a team.
-This is usually done by compiling a good 'book' (portfolio) of your work and getting it critiqued by creative directors at meetings and interviews.
+This is usually done by compiling a good 'book' (portfolio) of your work and having it critiqued by creative directors at meetings and interviews.
 This often involves cold-calling, emailing and physically taking your book to the agencies.

 Be prepared to have your ideas criticised, which can be disheartening but is part of the learning process.
 Try to get the same body of work viewed by different teams to obtain varied points of view.